Alison Halford: Local Government

+Death

+Halford died on 22 February 2025, aged 84.

+Halford was featured on the BBC Sounds podcast 'Last Words' including memories from her niece, Lesley Goldsmith.
+Her funeral was on 14 March 2025, at the Blessed Sacrament Church, Connah's Quay.

 Publications

-Halford then wrote a book about her experiences, entitled No Way Up the Greasy Pole.
-Halford launched her book 'Leeks from the Backbenches' at the Welsh Assembly on 6 November 2007.
+Halford wrote a book about her experiences, entitled No Way Up the Greasy Pole.
+Halford launched her second book Leeks from the Backbenches at the Welsh Assembly on 6 November 2007.